1955 Volkswagen Beetle Oval Window BUG / MINT Showroom Condition

 The People’s Car

 The 1955-1959 Volkswagen Beetle models well and truly established the little air-cooled, rear-engine car as part of the American landscape.
 America was becoming the Bug’s home away from home, and in 1955, Volkswagen of America opened its doors in a modest two-story building in Englewood Cliffs, New Jersey.
-This car, was one of the first to be built in the new New Jersey plant.
+This car, was one of the first to be sold in the USA.
 Nearly 65% of all US imports were Volkswagens.

 There is no longer any doubt about it,” said Road & Track in October 1956.
 “Dr. Ferdinand Porsche’s little ‘people’s car’ has done what no other import has ever been able to do: it has gained an unmistakable wheel-hold in the garages and hearts of the American car-buying public . . . .
 The only mystery is: how did it happen?
 Especially with practically no national advertising?
 Of the various explanations, probably the simplest is that the Volkswagen fulfills a need which Detroit had forgotten . . . a car that is cheap to buy and run, small and compact, light and maneuverable yet solidly constructed, and perhaps above all, super dependable and trouble-free.”